 - Wait for the investment company to complete the due diligence and be prepared to verify previously submitted information.

 - Close the deal and receive payment for the contracted amount/portion of the mortgage note.

 There actually are no constraints on what amount of the note you can sell.
 It can be the entire mortgage note, a specific amount now and then payments again later, or a percentage of each scheduled payment.
-So selling a mortgage note in Philadelphia is fairly complex and can be somewhat confusing.
+So selling a mortgage note in is fairly complex and can be somewhat confusing.
 However, we can provide the assistance you need.